maarten-pennings/eMeterP1port/gen2/readme.md

 The first was that the ESP8266 has hardware support to invert the RD line.
 So no more fiddling with a bit-banged serial that causes a lot of CRC errors.

-The second hint is that we can use the RX from UART0, we only need the TX for debugging and feedback.
+The second hint is that we can use the RX from UART0, we only need the TX for debugging and feedback towards the PC.
 This works fine during normal operation, but not during flashing (program development): the Arduino flasher talks (TX) but also expects answers back (RX).

 A simple proof of concept is the [p1echo](p1echo) sketch.
 I captured some [telegrams](p1echo/meter.log) - note that I have overwritten the meter ID and adapted the CRC to make it match again.
-I have annotated the first one.
+I have annotated the first one below:

 ```text
 /KFM5KAIFA-METER                               // / X X X 5 Identification CR LF